CriminalPancake/void-stranger-ap/README.md

 the pool, removing locusts from the pool to make room.
 This option only works with normal chests being randomized already.
 - Skipping the long sequence of cutscenes before the final section of gameplay.
+- Making the voiders covering the interface invisible, keeping important info visible in all rooms.

 For now, the only goal is the DIS ending, goal is sent after completing the final gameplay section before the ending sequence.